How to Prevent Bullying in Schools Both for Parents and Kids

 How to Prevent Bullying in Schools Through a Parental Control App

-While we’ve spoken about children, parents and teachers should always maintain a positive, open and honest conversation with each other in order to make it easy to speak about bullying and address any problem that may arise, we know from the past that this is not always the case.
+While we’ve spoken about children, parents and teachers should always maintain a positive, open, and honest conversation with each other to make it easy to speak about bullying and address any problem that may arise.
+We know from the past that this is not always the case.

-However, if you have doubts that your child is being bullied, or is bullying someone else, one way to find out the truth is to utilize parental control software that can be installed onto their smartphones and tablets, providing you with real-time updates.
+However, if you have doubts that your child is being bullied or is bullying someone else, one way to find out the truth is to utilize parental control software installed onto their smartphones and tablets, providing you with real-time updates.

-FamiSafe is the world’s leading parental control software that works with both iOS and Android devices and can provide all kinds of services and features that help you ensure your child’s well-being and have the tools needed to counteract bullying.
-Some of the main features you’ll have access to include;
+FamiSafe is the world’s leading parental control software that works with Android, iOS, Fire OS, Mac, and Windows devices.
+It can provide all kinds of services and features that help you ensure your child’s well-being and have the tools needed to counteract bullying.
+Some of the main features that can help you to fight against bullying are:

 1. Real-Time Location Tracking

-One of the main features is the ability to track and monitor the real-time location of your child’s device, meaning you’ll know exactly where they are at all times.
+One of the main features is the ability to track and monitor your child’s device's real-time location, meaning you’ll know exactly where they are at all times.
 Not only can this give you peace of mind that they’re in school and attending their lessons, but you’ll also be able to help when they need you.

 You’ll also have access to the built-in Geofencing feature.
 This is a feature where you can set up virtual parameters on a map that will send you a notification when breached.
 For example, set up a geofence around their school and know if they live it.